Dev-P-L/Data_Scientist_Salary_in_Python/README.md

 * remote ratio,
 * employee’s primary country of residence.

-Analysis uses
+Analysis tools used include
 * data density functions and full sets of points,
-* summary information (median, mean, quartiles, fences, minimum and maximum),
+* summary statistics (median, mean, quartiles, fences, minimum and maximum),
-* full hover information about each salary in interactive graphs with nine features readily available.
+* full hover information about each job position.

-Visualization is interactive and processed through Plotly Express and the package itables:
+Visualization tools include
-* violin plots completed with full sets of points and full hover information,
+* interactive violin plots from Plotly Express, which are completed with full sets of points and full hover information (nine features for each data point),
+* other interactive graphs,
-* reading is facilitated by animation sliders and range sliders.
+* animation sliders and range sliders, which facilitate readability,
-* interactive tables comprised of summary statistics or detailed presentation by job title and experience level,
+* interactive tables, made with the package itables, which are comprised of summary statistics or detailed presentation by job title and experience level,

 Do not hesitate to get in touch.
 Contact information is provided in this account.